 The journey in Key Stage 3 begins in Year 7 where pupils study Geography three times a fortnight.
-The key theme in Year 7 is ‘Adventures in Geography’.
-The first leg of the journey focuses in on ‘Becoming a Geographer’.
-Pupils are challenged to build up a set of key map work skills and gain knowledge of geography in the UK and beyond, providing a strong basis to build on throughout Key Stage 3.
-This module culminates with a visit to Cirencester Town Centre as part of a cross curricular project in their local area.
+The first leg of the journey focuses on ‘Becoming a Geographer’.
+Pupils develop a sense of place and build up a set of key map work skills.
+They gain knowledge of geography in the UK and beyond, providing a strong basis to build on throughout Key Stage 3.

 In Year 8 Geography is all about contrasts.
 During the first module pupils will find out more about ‘Brilliant Brazil’, investigating urban and rural landscapes, migration and contrasts within cities.
-An investigation into the shanty towns of Brazil provides pupils with the opportunity to practice their enquiry and research skills and write an extended piece of writing.
+An investigation into informal settlements in Brazil provides pupils with the opportunity to practice their enquiry and research skills and write an extended piece of writing.

-Pupils in Year 11 are following the Edexcel B course and study Geography for 5 hours a fortnight.
 At GCSE pupils have the opportunity to build on the skills and knowledge developed in KS3 whilst at the same time exploring new places and studying more complex issues.
-Building on this strong basis is a great starting point but beginning KS4 doesn’t mean it's the end of the geographical journey.
-Through this GCSE students look at the geographical processes linked to both the physical and human world through studying units on: population, settlement, economic systems, resources, water, globalisation, tectonics, urban areas and extreme environments.
-Pupils look at these processes in a variety of countries including Brazil, USA, China, Kazakhstan, Japan and also a number of case studies based in the UK.
+At GCSE we follow the OCR Geography B: Geography for enquiring minds course and pupils study Geography for 5 hours a fortnight.
+Through this GCSE students look at the geographical processes linked to both the physical and human world.
+Pupils explore these processes in a variety of countries including Bangladesh, India, Brazil, Cambodia, Japan and also a number of case studies based in the UK.

-At Key Stage 4 pupils of Geography are given the opportunity to take part in a week of residential fieldwork.
-We have visited Iceland on two occasions and in 2017 the department will be running a trip to Mount Etna in Sicily.
+At Key Stage 4 pupils of Geography are also given the opportunity to take part in a week of residential fieldwork.
+We offer an annual residential trip to either Iceland, Naples or Sicily to investigate a range of Geographical features including tectonics.

-By studying Geography pupils are given the opportunity to consolidate prior knowledge and understanding through the study of diverse places, ranging from Cirencester, Rio De Janeiro, Bristol, China, India, Indonesia, Haiti, Japan, Thailand and Ghana.
+By studying Geography pupils are given the opportunity to consolidate prior knowledge and understanding through the study of diverse places, ranging from Bristol, London, India, Bangladesh, Tanzania, Costa Rica, Cambodia and Antarctica.
 Pupils will gain opportunities to experience ‘real geography’ by investigating current events in Geography in the News, via multimedia and through fieldwork.
-Pupils will also be able to experience fieldwork in various locations and landscapes.
+Pupils will also be able to experience fieldwork in at least two contrasting locations.

 The rich curriculum has been carefully designed to provide all pupils with the opportunity to make progress, both within and across the Key Stages.
 Assessment within Geography is varied and provides pupils with the opportunity to develop key skills, reflect core knowledge and to be creative, innovative and independent learners.